-Sponsor a child in the Dominican Republic
+Children in Dominican Republic

 The Dominican Republic shares the Caribbean island of Hispaniola with Haiti.
 It is one of the poorest countries in the Caribbean, and plagued by huge ethnic inequalities.
 Over a third of people live in poverty and many children under five die from malnutrition, gastrointestinal disease and pneumonia.
 Education is free but many children are forced to work instead.

-Our Work in the Dominican Republic
+Our Children's Villages in Dominican Republic

 Los Jardines del Norte